Tuesday, June 6, 2023

 New Data Transfer Record at 1000 Gbps

-Scientists from researchers from Optical Networks Group, UCL have developed a new system for the fastest data transfer.
-This sets a new world record for fastest data transfer rate at 1.125 Tb/s.
-For example, it allows downloading entire series of HD games of thrones.
+Scientists from researchers from Optical Networks Group, UCL, have developed a new system for the fastest data transfer.
+This sets a new world record for the fastest data transfer rate at 1.125 Tb/s.
+For example, it allows downloading entire series of HD Game of Thrones.

-Scientists are trying to design the next generation core networking and communications systems that can handle data signals at rates in excess of 1 terabit per second (Tb/s).
+Scientists are trying to design next-generation core networking and communications systems that can handle data signals at rates in excess of 1 terabit per second (Tb/s).

 It is almost 50,000 times greater than the average speed of a UK broadband connection of 24 megabits per second (Mb/s).